to0MuchAtOnce/Tom-Lewis/posts/Rock, Paper, Scissors.md

 For now this game has no user interface but it will be added over the next few lessons of The Odin Project, and I’ll update this post after i’ve made it.

-If you notice any inaccuracies in my code which can be found on GitHub; or see something that I could do better don’t hesitate to contact me on twitter, I’m always interested in connecting with new people.
-Please see my social links below.
+If you notice any inaccuracies in my code which can be found on <base target=_blank><span class=post-link>[GitHub](https://github.com/to0MuchAtOnce/rock-paper-scissors/blob/main/README.md)</span> or see something that I could do better; don’t hesitate to contact me on twitter.
+I’m always interested in connecting with new people.